silentlogicc/silentlogicc/README.md

 I’m Arne, currently in my apprenticeship as an IT System Engineer (Fachinformatiker für Systemintegration).
 My main area in the apprenticeship is networking, but in my homelab I also enjoy exploring small scripting ideas and automation on the side.
-Documenting my learning steps helps me to see real progress over time, even if the steps are small.

 ---